Mesenteric Ischemia (mesenteric artery stenosis)

-- Nausea, diarrhea, or rectal bleeding.
+- Nausea, diarrhea, or constipation.

 If blood flow is very limited or suddenly blocked, such as by a blood clot, the intestines won't get enough blood.
 This can cause serious damage.
 It's an emergency.
 The main symptom is severe belly pain that has no clear cause and that doesn't go away.